instana/nginx-tracing/README.md

 ...
 ```
 This shows that the module version 1.17.3 is required for Nginx Plus R19.

+### Copy the Binaries

+The two binaries you have downloaded in the previous step must be placed on a filesystem that the Nginx process can access, both in terms of locations as well as file permissions.

+If Nginx is running directly on the operative system, as opposed to running in a container, usually a good choice is to copy the two Instana binaries in the folder that contains the other Nginx modules.
+You can find where Nginx expects the modules to be located by running the `nginx -V` command and look for the `--modules-path` configuration option, see, e.g., [this response on StackOverflow](https://serverfault.com/a/812994).

+In a containerized environment, this may mean to add them to the container image, or mount the files as volumes into the container; see, for example, Docker's [bind mounts](https://docs.docker.com/storage/bind-mounts/) documentation or how to [mount volumes to pods in Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-volume-storage/).

 ### Edit the Nginx Configurations